psf/pyperf/doc/api.rst

 Run
 ---

-.. class:: Run(samples: Sequence[float], warmups: Sequence[float]=None, metadata: dict=None, collect_metadata=True)
+.. class:: Run(values: Sequence[float], warmups: Sequence[float]=None, metadata: dict=None, collect_metadata=True)

-   A benchmark run result is made of multiple samples.
+   A benchmark run result is made of multiple values.

-   *samples* must be a sequence of numbers (integer or float) greater than zero.
-Usually, *samples* is a list of number of seconds.
+   *values* must be a sequence of numbers (integer or float) greater than zero.
+Usually, *values* is a list of number of seconds.
 Samples must be normalized per loop iteration (total of outer and inner loops).

-   *warmups* is an optional sequence of ``(loops: int, sample: float)`` tuples where *sample* must be greater than or equal to zero.
-Warmup samples are "raw samples", they must not be normalized per loop iteration.
+   *warmups* is an optional sequence of ``(loops: int, value: float)`` tuples where *value* must be greater than or equal to zero.
+Warmup values are "raw values", they must not be normalized per loop iteration.

-   *samples* and/or *warmups* must be a non-empty sequence.
-If *samples* is empty, the run is a calibration run.
+   *values* and/or *warmups* must be a non-empty sequence.
+If *values* is empty, the run is a calibration run.

    Samples must not be equal to zero.
-If a sample is zero, use more loop iterations: see :ref:`Runs, samples, warmups, outer and inner loops
+If a value is zero, use more loop iterations: see :ref:`Runs, values, warmups, outer and inner loops
    <loops>`.

    Set *collect_metadata* to false to not collect system metadata.

+   .. versionchanged:: 0.9.6
+      The attribute ``samples`` was renamed to ``values``.

    Methods: